HIV stands for Human Immunodeficiency Virus

 HIV cannot be transmitted though:

-HIV Testing Approximately 80,000 Canadians are living with HIV, but 1 in 5 don’t know their status.
+HIV Testing Approximately 80,500 Canadians have been diagnosed with HIV and 1 in 5 people living with the illness don’t know their status.
 Because HIV often doesn’t show any noticeable symptoms for many years after it enters the body, many people do not know they have been infected.
 Testing is a critical tool in addressing HIV.
 Regular screening, as a routine part of personal health care, can significantly help reduce the number of new infections in the community.
 Learn more about testing on our Testing page.